5 High-Value Transactions Income Tax Department Can Investigate

 The Income Tax Department records all your transactions against your PAN details.
 To check if all your high value transactions are recorded properly against PAN you can check Form 26AS or Annual Information Statement.

-You can view or download Form 26AS through-
+Q4.
+Where can you view or download Form 26AS?

 Before you go…

 Looking for instant 🚀 personal loans 24*7 anywhere, anytime?
 Get personal loans up to ₹20 lakh starting at 9.9% p.a.
 Install the Navi app now!!